pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`conway_alpha`

-This code implements Conway's Game of Life using sprites in the arcade library.
-It creates a grid of sprites representing cells, randomly initializes them as alive or dead, and updates them based on the game rules.
-The program switches between two layers to keep track of the current and next frame states of the grid.
-Each cell's state (alive or dead) is represented by the alpha value of the sprite.
-The 'on_update' function evaluates the neighbors of each cell and follows the rules of Conway's Game of Life to determine the next state of the cell.
+This code demonstrates how to implement Conway's Game of Life using sprites in a grid.
+It showcases how sprites' 'alpha' values can be used to represent the states of cells in the game (alive or dead), where cells are turned on/off by setting their alpha value to 255 (ALPHA_ON) or 0 (ALPHA_OFF) respectively.
+The game involves applying specific rules to the grid to simulate cell behavior and evolution over generations, reflecting the concept of cellular automaton and demonstrating how sprite manipulation can be utilized to visualize the game's dynamics.

 drawing_primitives.py
 ---------------------